mgsx-dev/gdx-gltf/IBL.md

 * a diffuse cubemap (irrandiance) used as global lighting.
 * a specualar cubemap with mipmaps (radiance) used for roughness/metallic simulation.
-* a shading lookup texture (LUT) used to shade efficently.
+* a shading lookup texture (LUT) used to shade efficently (it's included in the library).

 additionally, you may want a consistent skybox via an environment texture.

 you then end up with 4 textures.

 Typically you can generate them from a HDRi.

+This library provides a quick way to generate them at runtime, see IBLBuilder class and quick start example.

 # About HDRi